hpe-dev-incubator/hpe-dev-portal/content/blog/massive-parallel-management-with-ilorest-on-linux.md

 ## Conclusion

 In Linux infrastructures, iLOrest combined to the ClusterShell offers easy out-of-band and in-band management scripting possibilities to system administrators preferring Bash to pure Python.
 Of course, there are pros and cons to both methods: out-of-band iLOrest management does not require a customized operating environment running on the managed servers.
-In-band management offers the possibility to physically disconect iLOs to decrease the network footprint.
+In-band management offers the possibility to physically disconnect iLOs to decrease the network footprint.

 In Windows environments, system managers should be able to perform similar efficient parallel configuration of their servers using [PowerShell](https://devblogs.microsoft.com/scripting/parallel-processing-with-jobs-in-powershell/).